-- 1. The District will work collaboratively with the City in defining the responsibilities and expectations of SROs. - 2.
-The District will provide training and review where necessary to ensure alignment between Code of Conduct requirements and the responsibilities of SROs and building administrators. - 3.
-The District will provide feedback regarding SRO performance and work cooperatively with the City in the placement of SROs. - 4.
-The school principal or designee will collaborate with the SRO in order to differentiate between disciplinary issues and crimes, and respond accordingly, recognizing that not all incidents that prompt police assistance to ensure safety require classification as crimes.
+1. The District will work collaboratively with the City in defining the responsibilities and expectations of SROs.

+2. The District will provide training and review where necessary to ensure alignment between Code of Conduct requirements and the responsibilities of SROs and building administrators.

+3. The District will provide feedback regarding SRO performance and work cooperatively with the City in the selection and placement of SROs.

+4. The school principal or designee will differentiate between disciplinary issues and crimes, and respond accordingly, recognizing that not all incidents that prompt police assistance to ensure safety require classification as crimes.
+SROs are also required to differentiate between disciplinary issues and crimes.
 In a non-emergency or post-emergency situation, the principal and SRO should consult to determine whether each student was involved in a disciplinary issue or a crime.
-If there is disagreement, the SRO supervisor should be consulted for a determination. - 5.
-The school principal, or designee, will immediately contact the parent/guardian of any student arrested or involved in a criminal investigation on school grounds in all non-emergency situations, or as soon as practicable in emergency situations.
+If there is disagreement, the SRO supervisor should be consulted for a determination.

+5. The school principal, or designee, will immediately contact the parent/guardian of any student arrested or involved in a criminal investigation on school grounds in all non-emergency situations, or as soon as practicable in emergency situations.